PeterSwinkels/Midi-Player/README.md

 Note:

 In a few cases sections of code have been converted without a full understanding of all the details.
-However, all midi files that it has been tested with play correctly.
+However, all midi files that have been tried play correctly.